Dispute Models

 Governance concerns the power to alter the rules themselves.

 If this distinction collapses, the system becomes unstable in an important way.
 Instead of saying, “this claim is disputed under the current protocol,” the system begins to say, “this outcome may be changed if powerful actors decide to intervene.”
-That is not dispute in the architectural sense.
-It is discretionary override.

 A mature Type 6 PAS should therefore treat disputes as rule-bound processes internal to the adjudication architecture, not as occasions for ad hoc governance rescue.